Excel GROUPBY function to group rows and aggregate values

 Interestingly, all the functions in the drop-down list only resemble regular worksheet functions; in fact, they are eta-reduced lambdas.
 This design allows you to use these functions without parentheses and arguments, which might seem a bit unusual at first.
 However, this approach simplifies the process.
 Instead of writing a full form such as LAMBDA(x, SUM(x)), you can simply put SUM.

-Besides the built-in aggregation functions, you can use your own lambda function.
+Besides the built-in aggregation functions, you can use your own lambda function as described in this tutorial: Using custom lambdas with GROUPBY function.

 Multiple aggregations